This is why Red Bull Rampage is the Super Bowl of mountain biking

 How do the riders get judged in finals?

-As we've said, there is a start and finish line for finals day.
+There are start and finish lines for finals day.
 In between those, the riders are free to do whatever they like, but they have three minutes once leaving the start structure to complete their run, so speed can be a factor.
 During finals, each rider has two runs, and the best score from those determines the ranking.
 Basically, the riders are judged on a score from 1 to 100 based on four main criteria:

 Line choice degree of difficulty: The more points scored, the steeper, gnarlier, and more difficult the line choice.